vvasabi/btn710-a2/site/content.md

 ## Dynamic CSRF Variant

 While the CSRF examples discussed above are static, a dynamic variant exists.
 This type of CSRF attack tries to guess the random token by sending a large number of requests.
-As such, it is important to ensure the randomness of protection tokens and limit their lifetime, in order to defeat such attack.
+As such, it is important to ensure the randomness of protection tokens and limit their lifetime, in order to defeat such an attack.

 ## Well Known Examples of this Attack